 about Seth Giddings

 This site is run by Seth Giddings.
-My teaching and research address digital media, culture and design, with particular emphases on video game and other playful technologies and on the theory and philosophy of technoculture.
+My teaching and research address digital media, technology, everyday life and design, with particular emphases on play, AI, videogames and other playful technologies and on the theory and philosophy of technoculture.
 I am at the Winchester School of Art, University of Southampton.
-I also have close links with the Digital Cultures Research Centre at the University of the West of England, in Bristol.
-I’ve written a book or two and make a few things from time to time.

 What is Microethology?